halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 #### Real graphs
+We also tested our models on 16 publicly available real-world graphs of co-authorship, citation, technology, collaboration, and social graphs.

 ### Data generation instructions
 To generate synthetic graphs inside folder "data preparation/graph generation" run the following command: